 Have an emergency fund of £1,000.
 This will cover most emergencies.
 If you’re a student, a £500 emergency fund should be sufficient.

-I used 60% of our £1,000 emergency fund to buy a freezer just before the UK went into COVID lockdown.
-We only had a 70/30 fridge/freezer which means the freezer portion is very small.
+I used 60% of our £1,000 emergency fund to buy a freezer just before the UK went into COVID-19 lockdown.
+We only had a 70/30 fridge/freezer which means the freezer portion is tiny.

 I’ve personally always preferred fresh fruit, veg and milk to frozen or canned stuff so it was never a problem before but having such a low stock of food made me properly anxious and I am not even the anxious type.
 I won’t tell you the drama I went through to get what was probably Britain’s last freezer from a back alley warehouse shop but I do know I am not the only one that had some kind of emergency when COVID-19 hit.